 You seem very calm about your MND – is that because you draw comfort from religion?

 Don’t get me wrong, I have many friends (particularly in the USA) who are religious.
 I get it.
-I totally understand why if you’re religious it may help you to cope.
+I totally understand why if you’re religious it might sometimes help some people somehow to cope with something like MND.
+But definitely not me.

-However, given the way that my brain works, I am really glad I am not in the least bit religious; it would be terribly distracting to me at the moment.
+Given the way that my brain works, I am really glad I am not in the least bit religious; it would be terribly distracting to me at the moment.
 I’d be in total turmoil, constantly trying to work out: What does it all mean?!?
+Why me?
+Why now?
 Is it a test?
 Is it a punishment?
-Should I be praying more, trying to negotiate some sort of deal with the self-same omnipotence who in her infinite wisdom gave me MND in the first place?
+Should I be praying more?
+Should I be trying to negotiate some sort of deal with the self-same omnipotence who in her infinite wisdom gave me MND in the first place?
+I’d be going absolutely bonkers!
+Believing that it was all part of a Grand Plan would only fixate me on trying to work out what the Plan was!
+That’s who I am!!

 With that said, let me be perfectly clear.
 I may not have religion, but I draw immense strength and comfort from my exceptionally deep Faith.
 In three things.